Atlantic flyingfish: Locomotion

 When flying, a distinctive pattern in the water can be made by beating its tail.
 To fly, the Atlantic flyingfish jumps out of the water, uses its pectoral fins to catch air currents and provide lift, and beats its tail back and forth to provide thrust.
-After reaching a speed of 30 kilometers/hour (19 mph),^{:124 } Atlantic flyingfish can jump out of the water and glide about three to 12 meters (10 to 40 feet) ^{:32 }.
-This is presumably done to avoid ocean-going predators.
+After reaching a speed of 30 km per hour,^{:124 } Atlantic flyingfish can jump out of the water and glide about 3 to 12 m.^{:32 } This is presumably done to avoid ocean-going predators.